Medicare - The "Super Duper" Lien: Can Your Plaintiff's Attorney Handle the Liability Insurance Company and the Federal Government at Settlement Time?

 The Social Security Act (Section 1862(b)(2)(A)(ii)) forbids Medicare payment for services to the extent that the payment has been made or can reasonably be expected to be made "promptly" under liability insurance.
 Any time a settlement, judgment, or award provides funds for future medical services, it can reasonably be expected that those funds are available to pay for future services related to what was claimed and/or released in the settlement, judgment or award.
 Thus, Medicare should not be billed for future services until those funds are exhausted by payments to providers that would otherwise be covered by Medicare.

-If you receive medical or conditional payments from Medicare and you need future medical treatment, then you and your attorney must set aside the costs for that future treatment so that Medicare is not expected to pay for the treatment and drugs from the accident.
+If you receive medical or conditional payments from Medicare and you need future medical treatment, then you and your attorney must set aside the costs for that future treatment so that Medicare is not expected to pay for the treatment and drugs prescribed by your doctor as a result of the accident.
 Calculating the amount for this future "set-aside" can be a complicated process.

 Even calculating the amount of the reimbursement for medical bills already paid can be lengthy and tedious.
 First, your attorney has to reconcile the claimed list of payments from Medicare with the bills from treatment for the claim-related injuries, to verify that all the treatment bills that Medicare wants to be reimbursed for are in fact for treatment that is related to the accident.
-If not, then the attorney has to notify Medicare to remove the unrelated treatment, and send medical records showing it is unrelated to the accident, and then Medicare has to remove the unrelated treatment charges from the conditional payment documentation.
-After the list of reimbursable charges has been verified, then additional information about the settlement has to be provided to Medicare.
-Then Medicare calculates what the required reimbursement amount is, and that is the line that must be repaid from the settlement.
+If not, then the attorney has to notify Medicare to remove the unrelated treatment, and send medical records showing it is unrelated to the accident, after which Medicare has to remove the unrelated treatment charges from the conditional payment documentation.
+When the list of reimbursable charges has been verified, additional information about the settlement must then be provided to Medicare.
+Medicare then calculates what the required reimbursement amount is, and that is the line that must be repaid from the settlement.

 *** Click here to request or download an accident guide to keep in your glove compartment box.